ZombaSY/pytorch_starter-kit/README.md

 # Pytorch Start-kit Project
 There are so enormous pytorch environments in research and projects. <br/>
-To minimize your efforts on settings your own scripts, this repository introduces the skeletons for pytorch-beginners.
+To minimize your efforts on setting own scripts, this repository introduces the skeletons for pytorch-beginners.

 ## Dataset
 The dataset recommend following hierarchy